ropensci/roweb/README.md

 !['ropensci website'](http://ropensci.org/assets/common-files/img/content/blog_header_logo.png)

 This is repo for [rOpenSci's website](http://ropensci.org/).
-To build the site, clone the repo and run:
+To build the site, clone the repo and run.
+If you don't have the appropriate gems,  you will have to bundle install before running jekyll.

 ```
+# To build the site
 jekyll build
 ```